peterjmartinson/peterjmartinson.github.io/_posts/2017-01-01-Wikipedia-Client.md

 ---
 layout: post
-title: Wikipedia Viewer
+title: Wikipedia Client
-excerpt: Wikipedia Viewer allows a user to search for a Wikipedia entry or to get a random Wikipedia page.
+excerpt: The Wikipedia client allows a user to search for a Wikipedia entry or to get a random Wikipedia page.
 ---

 <div class="tags">